PRSA: Prompt Stealing Attacks against Real-World Prompt Services: Conclusion

 \section{Conclusion}

-This paper introduces \system, a novel framework designed for prompt stealing attacks against LLMs, which aims to expose the risks associated with prompt leakage when the input-output content of prompts is revealed. \system deduces the intent behind a prompt by analyzing its input-output content and generates a surrogate prompt replicating the original's functionality through two key phases: prompt mutation and prompt pruning.
-We validate the actual threat posed by \system through extensive testing in non-interactive prompt services, such as prompt marketplaces, and interactive prompt services, including OpenAI's GPT Store.
-Our objective is to enhance risk awareness among prompt service providers and actively advocate for implementing protective measures against prompt stealing attacks.
+This paper introduces \system, a practical framework designed for prompt stealing attacks against real-world prompt services, aiming to expose the risks of prompt leakage when the input-output content of prompts is revealed. \system infers the intent behind a prompt by analyzing its input-output content and generates a stolen prompt replicating the original's functionality through two key phases: prompt generation and prompt pruning.
+We validate the actual threat posed by \system through extensive evaluations on real-world prompt services.
+Our objective is to enhance risk awareness among prompt service vendors and actively advocate for implementing protective measures against prompt stealing attacks.